pjf/pjf.github.io/personal/_posts/2014-02-14-bag-trashed-by-airport-staff.md

 than I had previously come to expect.

 As far as I can tell, nothing had gone missing, but to be honest I don't keep a manifest of my possessions when travelling.
-But then again I'm not usually worried about airport staff stealing things, or trashing the contents of my bags.
+Then again I'm not usually worried about airport staff stealing things, or trashing the contents of my bags.

-Maybe I should be...
+Maybe I should be…